Canoe-Finance/Solana-Gaming-DeFi-SDK/README.md

 ## How To Use

-Complete usage instructions and code samples can be found [HERE](https://github.com/Canoe-Finance/Solana-Gaming-DeFi-SDK/blob/main/Documentation/HowToUse.md).
+Usage instructions and code samples can be found [HERE](https://github.com/Canoe-Finance/Solana-Gaming-DeFi-SDK/blob/main/Documentation/HowToUse.md).

 ## Delivery on Solana Hackathon

 1. Develop a mobile SDK in Unity
 2. A showcase to use the Unity Solana SDK integrating with internal wallet and Jupiter with revenue sharing features.
-3. Integrate with Solana paymement within Unity SDK(Optional)
+3. Integrate with Solana payment within Unity SDK(Optional)